-Treats certain kinds of leukemia.
-Also given to prepare the body for a stem cell transplant.
+Treats certain kinds of leukemia and prepares the body for a stem cell transplant.

 When This Medicine Should Not Be Used